antonkoetzler/antonkoetzler/README.md

 # Welcome to my profile
 My name is Anton Koetzler-Faust.
 I'm a Canadian born programmer primarily focused on C++ & web development.
-I'm a staunch supporter of the free software movement; I strive to make software free from obscurities where the user knows what they're using.
+I'm a staunch supporter of the free software movement; I strive to make software free from obscurities where the user may always have the resources available to know and understand what they're using.

 # About Me
 1. I'm half Brazilian and fluent in Portuguese